temmie-analyst/DATA-ANALYSIS-CAPSTON-PROJECT/README.md

 2. #### SQL Analysis:

-SQL was used to extract and manipulate data from the Sales Data.
+SQL was used to extract and manipulate data, database was created and data was loaded to create table.
 Key queries were written to perform aggregations and calculations, such as:

 - Find the top 5 customers by total purchase amount
 - Percentage of total sales contributed by each region